This blog may contain affiliate links. Read our disclosure policy for more info.

 Taking a tour also means you won’t have to worry about transportation to and from the lake since it’s included in the price.
 The tour guide will regale you with stories and interesting facts about Lake Guatavita throughout, which was personally our favorite part of this tour.

-The tour costs $109 USD per person (including lunch) and lasts around 7 hours, so it’s a full-day activity.
-For active and adventurous travelers, it’s a must!
+The tour includes lunch and lasts around 7 hours, so it’s a full-day activity and an absolute must for active and adventurous travelers!

 Don’t miss this epic sight – book this tour now and get FREE cancellation options!